Research Snapshot

 Cocoa ripped 5.23% higher to 3543, but the bigger message is that the bounce is landing against a forecast stack that still leans lower over the next quarter.

 CommodityNode’s refreshed consensus now sits near 3327 at 30 days and roughly 3107 at 90 days.
-Chronos-2 is even more bearish near 2838, while TimesFM is less aggressive but still below spot around 3375.
+Chronos-2 is even weaker near 2838, while TimesFM is less aggressive but still below spot around 3375.
 That is not the setup of a clean trend reset.
 It is the setup of a market trying to squeeze higher inside a still-fragile broader tape.

 What changed today